FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 3. How to use cookies with Express
 4. Rules for storing passwords in your database
 5. How to generate stateless sessions using JWT
+6. How to authenticate GraphQL endpoints with JWT and Express

 ---